sierkov/daedalus-turbo/README.md

 Currently supported:
 - Incremental synchronization of compressed blockchain data over the Internet (the Turbo protocol)
 - Incremental synchronization using the normal Cardano Network protocol (no compression)
-- Incremental synchronization from a local Cardano Node instance
+- Incremental synchronization from a local Cardano Node (immutable and volatile files)
 - Parallelized Ouroboros Praos data validation (full consensus validation)
-- Ouroboros Genesis chain selection rule when synchronizing with a Cardano Network peer
+- Chain selection using Ouroboros Genesis rule (highest local chain density)
 - Interactive reconstruction of balances and transaction histories of stake and payment addresses
+- Interactive search for transaction data
 - Compressed local storage of blockchain data (compression ratio ~4.5x)
-- Interactive search for transaction data
 - ADA and non-ADA assets
+- Evaluation of Plutus scripts
 - Blockchain Explorer Desktop User Interface
-- Evaluation of Plutus programs
+- All Cardano block formats from Byron to Conway

 In active development:
-- Validation of Plutus script witnesses to enable the full tail validation, as explained in [On the Security of Wallet Nodes in the Cardano Blockchain](./doc/2024-sierkov-on-wallet-security.pdf)
+- Tail transaction witness validation as explained in [On the Security of Wallet Nodes in the Cardano Blockchain](./doc/2024-sierkov-on-wallet-security.pdf)
+- Full transaction witness validation using the C++ Plutus Machine
-- Support for Cardano Chang hard fork
+- Support for Conway governance actions

 As the project matures and moves through its [roadmap](#roadmap), the list of supported features will grow.